structured-log/structured-log/README.md

 ## Make your own sink

 It is very easy to make your own sink.
-You first have to decide if the sink should process log events individually or as a batch.

 There are plenty of built-in examples of sinks.
 So can you can always copy and modify an existing sink.

-### Non-batched custom sink
+### Custom sink

-Non-batched sinks process each log event individually:
+All sinks are designed to run in either *batched* or *unbatched* modes.
+The *emit* function always accepts an array of *log events*.
+When running unbatched this array will contain only a single item.
+When running batched the array may contain more than 1 *log event* depending on how many have been queued.

 	var myCustomSink = function (options) {
 		return {
-			emit: function (logEvent) {
+			emit: function (logEvents) {
 				//
-				// ... your custom log event processing goes here ...
+				// ... process array of log events ...
 				//
 			}
 		};